-What is CrimsonRAT?
+What kind of malware is CrimsonRAT?

-CrimsonRAT is a remote access tool (RAT) developed in using Java programming language.
-It is worth noting that CrimsonRAT is categorized as a malware and it is not a legitimate application.
-Cyber criminals use this to control infiltrated computers and perform various malicious tasks.
+CrimsonRAT is remote access tool (RAT) developed using the Java programming language.
+Note that CrimsonRAT is categorized as malware and is not a legitimate application.
+Cyber criminals use this RAT to control infiltrated computers and perform various malicious tasks.

 How did CrimsonRAT infiltrate my computer?